qb20nh/string/README.md

 ## Current State

 This repository currently contains an early prototype of the application.
 Pins can be placed and moved and basic string segments can be drawn between pins.
-Advanced geometry for wrapping and intersection detection has not yet been implemented.
+Simple circular arcs allow the string to wrap around a single pin.
+Advanced intersection detection has not yet been implemented.

 ## Planned Features